MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-migrate-vnet-to-private-endpoint.md

    :::image type="content" source="./media/security-network-migrate/vnet-injection-migration-overview.png" lightbox="./media/security-network-migrate/vnet-injection-migration-overview.png" alt-text="Screenshot of the Networking option in the Azure portal for virtual network injected clusters.":::

 1. In order to connect to your cluster even if the [public access](security-network-restrict-public-access.md) was set to `Disabled`, select the **Private Endpoints connections** tab and [create a private endpoint](security-network-private-endpoint-create.md).
-Ensure that you are not selecting the same Subnet, which you were using for your Azure Virtual Network injected Azure Data Explorer cluster.
-Otherwise, the deployment of the Private Endpoint would fail.
+Make sure that you choose a different subnet than the one you used for your Azure Data Explorer cluster with Azure Virtual Network integration, otherwise, the private endpoint deployment will fail.

     :::image type="content" source="./media/security-network-migrate/vnet-injection-migration-pe.png" lightbox="./media/security-network-migrate/vnet-injection-migration-pe.png" alt-text="Screenshot of the Networking option in the Azure portal for virtual network injected clusters.
 Tab for private endpoints selected.":::